Man hospitalised after night out on Boxing Day

 A man was hospitalised with a cut to his head after a night out on Boxing Day.

-Police are appealing for information following a report of an assault on a 33 year old man in the Shipquay Street area sometime around 1.50am on Tuesday, December 27.
+Police are appealing for information following a report of an assault on a 33 year old man in the Shipquay Street area of Londonderry sometime around 1.50am on Tuesday, December 27.

 He was taken to hospital for treatment to an injury to his forehead.